Global economy caught in perfect storm as prices soar

 Soaring demand is, however, proving a boon for some.

-Taiwan's TSMC, the world's largest contract chipmaker, reported a near 14 per cent jump in third quarter profit.
+Taiwan's TSMC, the world's largest contract chipmaker, has reported a near 14 per cent jump in its third-quarter profit.

-TSMC and Taiwan have become central to efforts to resolve the global chip shortage, which has also hit manufacturers of smartphones, laptops and consumer appliances.
+TSMC and Taiwan have become central to efforts to resolve the global chip shortage, which has also hit makers of smartphones, laptops and consumer appliances.

 Some companies, such as Toyota Motor, are intensifying efforts to restart production.
-The Japanese carmaker hopes to do so in December with a rebound in shipments from pandemic-hit suppliers, three sources told Reuters.
+The Japanese carmaker hopes to do so in December with a rebound in shipments from pandemic-hit suppliers, three sources said.